EmmaDiel/HP-Big-Data-meets-Small-Data/README.md

 (1.2) R Text Analysis Quanteda

-You will find this tutorial in the overview on github.
+You will find this tutorial in the tutorial folder on github.

 ## For the second workgroup session
 (2.1) Exploratory Text Analysis *please prepare beforehand